lagrz/wirecashServiceLocations/README.md

                             - Whatever class defined for option 'pageNext', default: '.wc-page-next'
                             - Whatever class defined for option 'pageBack', default: '.wc-page-back'

-    tplLocation         The template that generates each location record, must be a string Can have any of the following keys:
+    tplLocation         The template that generates each location record, must be a string / Function that returns a string.
+Can have any of the following keys:
                             {address}
                             {agentCode}
                             {lat}